iiab/iiab/roles/calibre-web/README.rst

 Access
 ------

-After installation you can access calibre-web at http://box/calibre-web (in future we may consider http://box/books).
+After installation you can access calibre-web at http://box/books

 Log in with administrative account:

   Username: Admin